sourcevault/nutzen/readme.md

 - `tap` is just like `cont` but it does not use the returned value to change the original value.

+- there is also `hoplon.type.tap` provided as a helper function.

 ### - `forEach`

 - `forEach` is `tap` for functors, in the sense that it's only available for `obj`,`arr` and `arg` types.